 Supplement With Vitamin D3

-There is more and more evidence coming to light about the importance of vitamin D, especially when supplementing for pregnancy.
-Not only has it shown to reduce the amount of colds and eczema in the infants born to those mothers, but it also appears to reduce a host of other major pregnancy related health problems, including:
+There is a growing amount of evidence coming to light about the importance of vitamin D3, especially when supplementing for pregnancy.
+Not only has it shown to reduce the amount of colds and eczema in the infants born to those mothers, but it also appears to reduce a heap of other major pregnancy related health problems, including:

 - Reduced risk for premature birth (by around half)

 - Reduced occurrence of small for dates babies

 - Reduced risk for infections, especially respiratory infections (colds and flu) as well as infections of the vagina and the gums (around 25%)

 - Reduced risk for diabetes, high blood pressure and preeclampsia